Pylons/pyramid/docs/narr/configuration.rst

 creates.

-Since the relative ordering of calls to ``Configuration.add_view`` doesn't matter (see the sidebar above entitled *View Dispatching and Ordering*), the relative order of ``<view>`` tags in ZCML doesn't matter either.
+Since the relative ordering of calls to ``Configuration.add_view`` doesn't matter (see the sidebar above entitled *View Dispatch and Ordering*), the relative order of ``<view>`` tags in ZCML doesn't matter either.
 The following ZCML orderings are completely
 equivalent: